CSAI-Team-SE/Statistics-Generator/README.md

 ## Project Overview

-This is a web application designed for analyzing seismic activity datasets using Generative AI.
+This is a web application designed for analysing seismic activity datasets using Generative AI.

 ### Core Technologies
 - **Framework:** [FastAPI](https://fastapi.tiangolo.com/)